Veganuary: Reception

-Gentleman's Quarterly noted "it's a clever way to introduce a new way of nutritional thinking at a time of year where our mind is hardwired to explore ways to better ourselves".
+GQ magazine noted "it's a clever way to introduce a new way of nutritional thinking at a time of year where our mind is hardwired to explore ways to better ourselves".

 A January 2019 slump in UK pub receipts was blamed on Veganuary.

 Von Mossner notes that criticism can be raised over the fact that Veganuary uses "images with happy-looking, baby-faced animals while at the same time downplaying (though not completely omitting) the horrific truth about the lives and deaths of the actual animals that are nevertheless slaughtered everyday for human consumption".
 Another point of criticism may be "the campaign's strict emphasis on food rather than on other aspects of the vegan lifestyle and worldview".

-Tobias Leenaert postulated the popularity of the campaign may be partially due to the organizers' decision to promote "trying" veganism for a specific period vs. "going vegan", which allows participants to decide not to continue with an all-vegan diet without feeling as if they've failed.
+The vegan activist Tobias Leenaert postulated the popularity of the campaign may be partially due to the organisers' decision to promote "trying" veganism for a specific period vs. "going vegan", which allows participants to decide not to continue with an all-vegan diet without feeling as if they have failed.
 Von Mossner agrees and points to the "light-hearted" and generally positive tone of the promotional materials, which feature attractive and "frequently named animals" with captions like, "Save little Eric—Try Vegan this January" rather than images of animal abuse.

 Impact

 Food businesses and restaurants in the UK have been introducing new vegan products in January to coincide with Veganuary.
 The supermarkets in the UK, including Tesco, have been seen to run advertisements advertising Veganuary.

 People in the United States are now participants in the challenge.
-In 2019, The Washington Post reported that "46 percent of people signed up for health reasons, with 34 percent citing animal cruelty and only 12 percent climate issues."
-In 2020, the Houston Chronicle reported that "Texas was the state with the second-highest sign-ups in the U.S." In 2021, The Maine Sunday Telegram reported that "Annual participation continues to be biggest in Britain, but it’s slowly spreading to the U.S., along with many other countries including Mexico, Argentina, Germany and Sweden."
+In 2019 The Washington Post reported that "46 percent of people signed up for health reasons, with 34 percent citing animal cruelty and only 12 percent climate issues."
+In 2020, the Houston Chronicle reported that "Texas was the state with the second-highest sign-ups in the U.S." In 2021 The Maine Sunday Telegram reported that "Annual participation continues to be biggest in Britain, but it's slowly spreading to the U.S., along with many other countries including Mexico, Argentina, Germany and Sweden."

-In 2022, Veganuary published a deck of 40 inspirational cards called The Vegan Kit.
+In 2022 Veganuary published a deck of 40 inspirational cards called The Vegan Kit.

-As of 2024, Veganuary ambassadors include Billie Eilish, Paul McCartney and Joaquin Phoenix.
+As of 2024 Veganuary ambassadors include the singers Billie Eilish and Paul McCartney and the actor Joaquin Phoenix.
 2024 was the first year Veganuary launched their campaign in Spain.
-In 2024, Veganuary had the support of the Spanish celebrities Dani Rovira, Clara Lago, Elisabeth Larena, Núria Gago, Nathalie Poza and David Pareja.
-Avery Yale Kamila reported that "more than 1.8 million people participated" in 2024, which was when "Emirates airline introduced 300 new vegan in-flight meals, while Dunkin’ shops in the United Kingdom added vegan doughnuts in several flavors."
+In 2024 Veganuary had the support of the Dani Rovira, Clara Lago, Elisabeth Larena, Núria Gago, Nathalie Poza and David Pareja.
+Avery Yale Kamila reported that "more than 1.8 million people participated" in 2024, which was when "Emirates airline introduced 300 new vegan in-flight meals, while Dunkin' shops in the United Kingdom added vegan doughnuts in several flavors."
 The Guardian reported at the end of 2024 on studies that have found that meat-eaters who participate in Veganuary are more likely to find meat disgusting and less likely to identify as a meat-eater after participating in Veganuary.